FaizanDevOps/webapp/README.md

 after taking above thing into the consideration then jump into the scripting part where script is written to deploy the webapp in a very conveneint manner.

+After configuring helm charts I have done a simple script to deploy the application into the cluster and please specify the cluster because I stated in my localhost.

+So after successful running of script by using command: # ./deploy.sh and make them executable by using # chmod +x deploy.sh it is succesfully running in my local.

+Thanks for giving me this opportunity to work with you !!